khalid-hussain/shaheen/chap10.md

 <!-- END OF LETTER QUOTE -->

-After reading the letter again and being oblivious of the emissary's presence, Badr Bin Mughira got up and started strolling in the tent.
+After reading the letter again and being oblivious of the emissary's presence, Badr bin Mughira got up and started strolling in the tent.
 Words of the letter were circulating in his mind with different interpretations.
 He was picturing the four walls of Al-Hamra.
 After entering it on a dark night from a window, he stood facing Rabia, who welcomed him with a smile drenched in tears of